Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Introduction

-Many open questions regarding BNS and BH--NS mergers, such as event rates, forming channels, NS equation of state (EoS), system parameters distributions, kilonova luminosity function, and diversity of kilonova, can be only answered based on statistical analyses of a large sample of GW and EM detections.
-Searching for more GW and EM data are conducive to the further understanding of the nature of BNS and BH--NS mergers.
 Over the course of the third observing run (O3) of the LIGO Scientific Collaboration and Virgo Collaboration (LVC), several compact binary merger candidates have been announced.
-Even though many efforts of follow-up observations for GW triggers during O3 \citep{anand2020,antier2020a,antier2020b,coughlin2020a,coughlin2020b,compertz2020,kasliwal2020,page2020} have been carried out, no confirmed EM counterpart, especially kilonova, has been reported since the multi-messenger observations of GW170817\footnote{Some controversial GW-associated electromagnetic (EM) counterparts have been reported, e.g. a sub-threshold GRB candidate GBM\,190816 occurring at $1.57\,{\rm s}$ after a sub-threshold GW event candidate \citep{goldstein2019,Yang2020}, and a plausible EM flare associated with a candidate binary black hole (BBH) merger S190521g \citep{graham2020P}.}.
-The incomplete coverage of the error boxes of the GW events could partially be the reason of non-detection, but it is also likely that previous and present follow-up observations are not deep enough to search for EM counterparts \citep{saguescarracedo2020,coughlin2020a}.
-Figure \ref{fig:Timeline} shows the timeline of GW observations (above the line), i.e. the starting times of the past LIGO and LVC observing runs and future networks of 2nd, 2.5th, and 3rd generation detector (see Section \ref{sec:GWDetectionMethod} for details), and EM observations (below the line), i.e. the starting times of large survey telescopes including the Panoramic Survey Telescope and Rapid Response System \citep[PS1,][]{kaiser2010}, the Zwicky Transient Facility \citep[ZTF,][]{graham2019}, the Multi-channel Photometric Survey Telescope\footnote{See \url{http://www.swifar.ynu.edu.cn/kxyj_Science/wyjyz_Telescope_Development.htm}.} \citep[Mephisto,][]{er2020}, the Large Synoptic Survey Telescope \citep[LSST,][]{lsst2009}, the Chinese Space Station Telescope \citep[CSST,][]{zhan2011}, and the Wide Field Infrared Survey Telescope\footnote{WFIRST has been newly named as Nancy Grace Roman Space Telescope.}\citep[WFIRST,][]{spergel2015}.
-With the upgrade and iteration of GW observatories, numerous compact binary mergers from the distant universe will be discovered.
-Meanwhile, many planned large survey telescopes will soon come online, which can discover EM transients that are too faint for the currently operating survey projects.
-The open questions regarding compact binary mergers will be addressed in the foreseeable future.
+Even though many efforts of follow-up observations for GW triggers during O3 \citep{anand2020,antier2020a,antier2020b,coughlin2020a,coughlin2020b,compertz2020,kasliwal2020,page2020} have been carried out, no confirmed EM counterpart, especially kilonova, has been reported since the multi-messenger observations of GW170817\footnote{Some controversial GW-associated electromagnetic (EM) counterparts have been reported, e.g. a sub-threshold GRB candidate GBM\,190816 occurring at $1.57\,{\rm s}$ after a sub-threshold GW event candidate \citep{goldstein2019,Yang2020}, and a plausible EM flare associated with a candidate binary black hole (BBH) merger S190521g \citep{graham2020P}.}. {Observationally, due to the poor sky localization and the large distances of these GW events,} the incomplete coverage of the error boxes {for the follow-up searches} could partially be the reason of non-detection.
+But it is also likely that previous and present follow-up observations are not deep enough to search for EM counterparts \citep{saguescarracedo2020,coughlin2020a}. {Moreover, such candidates could occur in the accretion disks of active galactic nucleus \citep[e.g.,][]{mckernan2020,cantiello2020}.
+GRB jets could be choked by the disk materials and potential shock breakout signals could be fast-evolving and partially outshone by the disk emission \citep{perna2021,zhu2021b,zhu2021a}.}